 Required Licenses

-- Business License: Must be obtained from the local government.
-Requirements include proof of business registration and payment of a nominal fee.
+- Business License: Obtain a general business license from your local government, which typically requires registration of your business name and payment of a fee.

 Insurance Requirements

-- General Liability Insurance: Covers bodily injury and property damage claims.
-Minimum coverage of $1 million is typically recommended.
+- General Liability Insurance: Covers claims of bodily injury or property damage resulting from your services.
+Recommended coverage amount is at least $1 million.

 Training Certifications